 - 1. Stop!
 Read the safety information at left on this label.
 This appliance is equipped with an ignition device which automatically lights the burner.
 Do not try to light the burner by hand. - 2.
 Set room thermostat(s) to lowest setting.
 Verify external manual gas cock is open (valve handle parallel to gas piping). - 3.
 Turn OFF all electrical power to the appliance. - 4.
 Remove boiler access door. - 5.
-Turn boiler manual gas valve handle counterclockwise $\checkmark$ to open gas supply. - Wait five (5) minutes to clear out any gas.
+Turn boiler manual gas valve handle counterclockwise in to open gas supply. - 6.
+Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information to the 6. left.
+Follow "B" in the safety information to the left.
 If you don't smell gas, go to the next step. - 7.
 Turn ON all electrical power to the appliance. - 8.
 Set thermostat(s) to desired setting. - 9.
 The display will show symbols and text describing the status of the boiler as it proceeds through its operating sequence. - 10.
-If the appliance will not operate when there is a call for heat and piping is not 11.
-Reinstall boiler access door.
-Make sure panel is seated firmly in hot, follow the instructions "To Turn Off Gas To Appliance" below and call your service technician or gas supplier.
+If the appliance will not operate when there is a call for heat and piping is not hot, follow the instructions "To Turn Off Gas To Appliance" below and call your service technician or gas supplier.

-Gas valve Gas valve CLOSED OPEN to OPEN o CLOSE
+Gas valve CLOSED OPEN CLOSED OPEN to CLOSE